zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG Without Masuda Method or Shiny Charm.md

 - If its ability is Own Tempo, then the ability can either be 1, 2, or H, it won’t make a difference.
 - If its ability is not Own Tempo then its abilities are [1] Keen Eye, [2] Vital Spirit, or [H] Steadfast.

-### For Current Status
+### For current status

-1. For the "Current Status" input the current egg seeds of your game.
+1. For the "Current Status" section in 3DSRNGTool input the current egg seeds of your game.

    - Using PCalc, press `Start + Down` ingame to bring up the egg seed window and input them into 3DSRNGTool.